-Chromebooks, regardless of their manufacturer, often offer an affordable alternative to Windows laptops and MacBooks by offering a web-focused experience that strips the usage experience down to some core features.
-They’re not for everybody, but they can work well for a lot of people, and usually offer a better build quality than a comparably-priced PC.
+Chromebooks, regardless of their manufacturer, often offer an affordable alternative to Windows laptops and MacBooks by offering a web-focused experience that strips the user experience down to some core features.
+They’re not for everybody, but they can work well for a lot of people, and usually offer a better build quality and general performance than a comparably-priced PC.

 With their affordability comes an element of disposability – since the majority of your data is saved in Google Drive, there’s rarely concern about losing data when a Chromebook fails.
 Most of the internal components are all built into one solid-state board, so parts can’t be upgraded or replaced easily.
 But there’s some situations where a repair could be more affordable than outright replacement.